-All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the Honor Code.
-Violations of the policy may include: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, submitting the same or similar work in more than one course without permission from all course instructors involved, and aiding academic dishonesty.
+All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the Honor Code academic integrity policy.
+Violations of the Honor Code may include, but are not limited to plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, submitting the same or similar work in more than one course without permission from all course instructors involved, and aiding academic dishonesty.
 All incidents of academic misconduct will be reported to the Honor Code (honor@colorado.edu); 303-492-5550).
 Students found responsible for violating the academic integrity policy will be subject to nonacademic sanctions from the Honor Code as well as academic sanctions from the faculty member.
-Additional information regarding the Honor Code academic integrity policy can be found at the Honor Code Office website.
+Additional information regarding the Honor Code academic integrity policy can be found on the Honor Code website.